Persian Miniature; The Breathtaking Flourished Persian Art

-Under the governor of Jalayirid Kingdom, the dramatic Ilkhanid style of painting was replaced by a more tranquil vision.
+Under the governor of the Jalayirid Kingdom, the dramatic Ilkhanid style of painting was replaced by a more tranquil vision.
 The paintings that have survived from this period tend to depict subjects popular in contemporary poetry, such as battle scenes and heroic accomplishments.
 One of the most celebrated Jalayirid artists was Junayd, a pupil of Shams al-Din (who had himself been a pupil of Ahmad Musa).

 The Timurid Period (c.
 1370-1507)

 Timurid rulers were great supporters of all different types of art and as a result, many artists have been attracted to their region.
-Due to their passion for art, the eastern Islamic world became a significant cultural hub.
+Due to their passion for art, the Eastern Islamic world became a significant cultural hub.
 One of the most famous Persian artists from this period was Kamal al-Din Bihzad.
 Bihzad transformed the more rigid, academic painting style common in the early years of the Timurid dynasty, injecting more life and individuality.
-His treatment of rocks, trees, and vegetation more naturally rendered than those of his predecessors.
+His treatment of rocks, trees, and vegetation was more naturally rendered than those of his predecessors.

 Bihzad's most famous works include "The Seduction of Yusuf" from Sa'di's Bustan of 1488, and paintings from the British Library's Nizami manuscript of 1494-95 - particularly scenes from Layla and Majnun and the Haft Paykar.
 The attribution of specific paintings to Bihzad himself is often problematic, but the majority of works commonly attributed to him date from 1488 to 1495.

 The Safavid Dynasty (1501-1736)